ellysh/bash-programming-from-scratch/manuscript/package-manager.md

 I>There are several third-party package managers for Windows.
 The most popular one is [Chocolatey](https://chocolatey.org).
 Microsoft plans to develop the [official package manager](https://devblogs.microsoft.com/commandline/windows-package-manager-1-0) in the nearest future.

-The package manager installs and removes packages in the Unix environment.
+The package manager installs and removes packages from the Unix environment.
 Its main task is to keep track of **package dependencies**.
 Suppose that some program from one package uses features of the library from another package.
 Then the first package depends on the second one.
 It means that you should install the second package whenever you install the first one.

 Package dependency allows you to have a single copy of every program and library in your file system.
 All dependent programs know the installation path of the software they need.
 This way, they can share it.